 Very few events in Norwegian history have met greater fascination from Norwegians and expatriate Norwegians than the story of Restauration and the crossing to America.
 The course of departure, the arduous journey across the Atlantic, and the drama the emigrants experienced upon arrival in New York are depicted in numerous novels, textbooks, and plays (see Links, under “Literature”).

 This event gives us insight into an important episode of Norwegian history; the ship is a monument to the fact that Norway has not always been one of the richest countries in the world.
 The fact is that 40% of the Norwegian population found life so unbearable that they sold everything they owned and set sail towards a new horizon.
-In the period that began in 1825 and for about 100 years after, more than 800,000 Norwegians immigrated to the USA.
-In terms of population, only Ireland had more emigrants to America than Norway.
+In the period that began in 1825 and for about 100 years after, more than 800,000 Norwegians immigrated to North America.
+In terms of population, only Ireland had more emigrants to North America than Norway.

 (Top: painting by Eivind Nielsen, departure from Stavanger.)